jdelrue/jumpscale_core/docs/Internals/dynamicloading.md

 *all* classes and instances can and must use self.\_jsbase for this pattern to work.

+Fourthly: the declaration of an \_\_jslocation\_\_ is an absolutely essential and critical requirement.
+Without this, the JSLoader system will fail to recognise the existence of the module.
+The dynamic loader system will do its best to cope if it is missing, however it should in no way be relied on (for reasons best left out of this document).
+It is always, always best to declare the jslocation, and to do so at the *class* level, *not* as an instance in the class constructor.

 The other very very important aspect of this process, behind the scenes, is that because of this third point, the entire import system can now be "hooked" to *specifically* load *only* from the most efficient